qiaosenlin/staging-demo-i/README.md

 Contact us and connect to AWS server which holds convergence service before testing/developing.

 ### 2. Testing(for security uses, test should see the branch main)
+#### Reason: we install the yarn test package in the main branch, resulted in some space wasted.

 ##### 2.1
 Jest is used to test our project.